ekiziltas/angular-video-bg/README.md

 Tested and working in Chrome, Firefox, Safari, Opera and IE 9+.

-## Contributing

-Contributions are welcome.
-Please be sure to document your changes.

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

-To get the project running, you'll need [NPM](https://npmjs.org/) and [Bower](http://bower.io/).
-Run `npm install` and `bower install` to install all dependencies.
+To get the project running, you'll need [NPM](https://npmjs.org/) and [Yarn](https://yarnpkg.com/).
+Run `npm install` or `yarn install` to install all dependencies.
 Then run `grunt serve` in the project directory to watch and compile changes.

 If you create new unit test, you can run `grunt test` to execute all of the unit tests.
 Try to write tests if you contribute.